hashicorp/vault/website/source/docs/internals/plugins.html.md

 unwrapped, it provides the plugin with a uniquely generated TLS certificate and private key for it to use to talk to the original vault process.

+The [`api_addr`][api_addr] must be set in order for the plugin process establish communication with the Vault server during mount time.

 ~> Note: Reading the original connection's TLS connection state is not supported in plugins.